 In addition, NSW Health visits Intensive English Centres (IECs) to offer a range of vaccines as appropriate.

-Parent Information Kits
+Parent Information Kit

 Despite a signed consent form being provided, a parent/legal guardian is entitled to revoke or withdraw their consent at any time prior to the vaccination taking place.
-The procedure for parents to withdraw their consent can be accessed from the NSW Health website.
-Any notifications of withdrawn consent must be kept by the school until collected by the Public Health Unit.

 The kits have been translated into 23 community languages and available on the NSW Health website.
 However, only the English-lanuage consent form contained in the Parent Information Kit is accepted for vaccination in the NSW Adolescent School-based Immunisation Program.